Mets cut slumping Canó with almost $45 million left on deal

 The slumping Canó was designated for assignment in a move announced about an hour before teams were required to trim their active rosters from 28 players to 26.
 Relegated to a part-time role this season, Canó was a casualty of the crunch as the first-place Mets chose to keep younger, more versatile bench players instead.

 The 39-year-old Canó, who sat out last season while serving his second suspension for performance-enhancing drugs, is batting .195 (8 for 41) with one home run, three RBIs and a paltry .501 OPS in 43 plate appearances.
-He has appeared in 12 of 23 games, starting six at second base and five at designated hitter.
+He homered to the opposite field with a vintage swing in the home opener April 15 against Arizona, but has appeared in just 12 of 23 games, starting six at second base and five at designated hitter.

+Despite his early struggles in a reduced role, the decision to jettison Canó was still a complicated one for the Mets — and not only because of all the money he’s owed.

+He remained a popular veteran in the clubhouse happy to share his baseball wisdom.
+Canó and several teammates have said they were confident he would eventually produce at the plate if given the opportunity.
+And with the writing perhaps on the wall, star shortstop Francisco Lindor said Sunday he wouldn’t be happy if Canó was cut.

 An eight-time All-Star and two-time Gold Glove winner, Canó spent his first nine big league seasons across town with the New York Yankees and helped them win the 2009 World Series.
 He has won five Silver Slugger awards and was MVP of the 2017 All-Star Game.